mo-mar/website-refresh-2020/src/blog/reduce.md

 vegetableReducer('lettucecabbage', 'potato')
 ```

-According to the laws of this twisted form of vegetable science we’ve just invented, the returned value from this run of the loop is “lettucecabbagepotato.”
+According to this twisted vegetable science we’ve just invented, the returned value from this run of the loop is “lettucecabbagepotato.”

 We’ve now reached the last run of the loop.
 Our final value is “broccoli.”